vindar/tgx/tools/mesh3d2_converter/README.md

 - writes relative includes to the original texture headers,
 - builds meshlets and 8-bit local face streams for the new runtime path.

-The default `--profile auto` detects multi-material legacy meshes and uses a coarser material-aware split.
-It keeps meshlets inside a single material, estimates a global target meshlet count for the whole mesh, and groups exported meshlets by material so the runtime lazy material loader changes texture/color state as rarely as possible.
+The default `visibility_merge` profile keeps meshlets inside a single material and groups exported meshlets by material so the runtime lazy material loader changes texture/color state as rarely as possible.
+The older `auto` profile is still available explicitly for quick heuristic conversions.

 For best culling quality, compute visibility cones from the complete mesh, not from each material independently: